 Also the convection microwave can act as a storage space too.

-Above all remember you need the basics and it is good to simplify but if there is something that you really enjoy then bring it with (the donut maker in our case).
+Above all remember you need the basics and it is good to simplify but if there are RV kitchen accessories that you really enjoy then bring them with (the donut maker in our case).
 Just try to limit what those things are to 1 or 2 things.
 And guess what if you end up wishing you had something with you – you can always stop at the store to buy one.
 More often than not you will realize you didn’t really need it anyways.

 Learn more about how we shop and eat in our RV here: Grocery shopping, meal planning, cooking and eating in an RV